wnfldchen/peaks/README.md

 peaks.
 Copyright (c) 2020.
 Winfield Chen.

-The peaks software repository, implementing the cluster identification methods described in *Enhanced brain imaging genetics in UK Biobank*.
+The peaks software repository, implementing the cluster identification methods described in *An expanded set of genome-wide association studies of brain imaging phenotypes in UK Biobank*.
 Operating on summary statistics for many phenotypes, this work clusters lead associations into phenotype/genetic variant pairs that are close together in genetic distance, registering hits across phenotypes into a set of clusters.
 This work is released under the BSD 2-clause license.
-If you use this software, please cite *S.M.
-Smith, G. Douaud, W. Chen, T. Hanayik, F. Alfaro-Almagro, K. Sharp and L.T.
-Elliott.
-Enhanced brain imaging genetics in UK Biobank.
-2020. biorxiv preprint 10.1101/2020.07.27.223545v1*
+If you use this software, please cite *Smith, S.M., Douaud, G., Chen, W., Hanayik, T., Alfaro-Almagro, F., Sharp, K., Elliott, L.T.
+An expanded set of genome-wide association studies of brain imaging phenotypes in UK Biobank.
+Nat Neurosci 24, 737–745 (2021)*.

 Genetic distances are computed using the recombination maps provided by the 1,000 Genomes Project, Phase 3 (The 1000 Genomes Project Consortium, 2015).
 Positions of genetic variants must be recorded in GRCh37/hg19 coordinates.